-There are four types of federal laws: public law, private law, joint resolutions and common law (or case law).
+There are 4 types of federal laws: public law, private law, joint resolutions, and common law (or case law).
 Common laws originate in the judicial system, interpret existing Acts of Congress, and set precedents.

 Most importantly, Congress issues Joint Resolutions to declare war and amend the Constitution.
 Otherwise, joint resolutions authorize small appropriations, continuing resolutions and other minor procedural and temporary measures.